 “I contacted LG service who, after attempting to diagnose the problem, sent a service rep out on Monday,” writes Cecelia, of St. Michael, Minn.
 “He found the problem to be the electronics board, but he did not have a replacement.
 He set up a return appointment for Wednesday, but called that morning to say the part was back ordered.
 It is now almost one week since I was last able to dry laundry.”

 In the kitchen, Sub-Zero is number one in refrigerators.
-ConsumerAffairs has fewer complaints about Sub-Zero refrigerators than almost any major brand, but not everyone is a satisfied customer.
+ConsumerAffairs has fewer gripes about Sub-Zero refrigerators than almost any major brand, but not everyone is a satisfied customer.

 “I just experienced my third, expensive major repair with my Sub-Zero refrigerator in the past eight years,” writes William, of Brentwood, Tenn.
 “This time it was a compressor motor for $350 including labor.
 Last time it was a condenser coil with about $400 for labor plus a double charge for the part.
 I am 70 years old and have never ever once experienced any problem with any other refrigerator.”